Quarter-symmetric non-metric connection: Further work

 \section{Further work}

-Considering that almost complex and almost para-complex manifolds are examples of a generalized Riemannian manifold, we will continue the research on this quarter-symmetric connection on the mentioned manifolds and deal with the application of the results obtained in this paper.
+Considering that almost complex, almost para-complex, almost contact and almost para-contact manifolds are examples of a generalized Riemannian manifold, we will continue the research on this quarter-symmetric connection on the mentioned manifolds and deal with the application of the results obtained in this paper.